Macross 7: Synopsis

 The Macross 7 fleet gathers information in an attempt to understand their new enemy, while Geperuniti, the leader of the Protodeviln, begins to take steps towards achieving his goal of creating a Spiritia Farm, capable of producing an endless supply of the energy force that the Protodeviln depend on for life.
 With a generous supply of Spiritia being collected by the 'vampires', other Protodevilns begin to awaken from their sleep.
 One of them, named Sivil, goes to attack the Macross fleet.
 During the first encounter between Basara and Sivil, the effectiveness of his music was proven when it drove Sivil away.
 Sivil becomes interested in Basara, whom she refers to as the Anima Spiritia.
-Gigile leaves the Protodeviln fleet and joins the 'vampires' in City 7.
+Gigil leaves the Protodeviln fleet and joins the 'vampires' in City 7.
 Eventually due to constant contact with Basara and his music, Sivil begins to lose strength.
 She hides away in a separate "forest" section of City 7, and eventually goes into a state of hibernation, encasing herself in a force field.
 Basara discovers Sivil and sings to her daily in the hope of waking her up.
-Gigile watches Basara from the shadows, and collects Spiritia in order to help revive Sivil.
+Gigil watches Basara from the shadows, and collects Spiritia in order to help revive Sivil.

 Around this time, Dr. Chiba discovers that Basara's singing creates what he calls Sound Energy.
 He creates the 'Sound Boosters', an attachment for the Sound Force Valkyries, in order to amplify and control the projection of this energy in battle.

 Meanwhile, another colonization fleet, the Macross 5, makes contact with the Macross 7 fleet.
 The Macross 5 fleet has found a suitable planet to inhabit, and christened it as the planet Rax.
 However, soon the Macross 7 fleet loses all contact with the Macross 5.
 Arriving at Rax, they find the whole Macross 5 fleet decimated, but oddly few dead bodies are found.
 They assume that the people of the Macross 5 fleet were in fact taken captive by the Protodeviln.
 The Protodeviln fleet surrounds the planet forcing the Macross 7 fleet to remain on its surface.

 At this time the military found out about Sivil being in the forest section of City 7 and takes her away to be studied.
-Gigile rampages in his Battroid in an attempt to find and rescue Sivil.
+Gigil rampages in his Battroid in an attempt to find and rescue Sivil.
 Together he and Basara managed to awakened Sivil, who escapes from the laboratory.